 Student teachers may not engage in outside employment or take any additional course work while they are student teaching, unless the faculty advisor has approved simultaneous enrollment in EDUC 480.
 Student teaching is a full-time responsibility of no less than 15 weeks.

-In order to qualify for Roosevelt University's recommendation for the elementary teaching certificate (Type 03), all requirements including general education work in effect at the time of application must be met.
-The Illinois State Board of Education also requires satisfactory scores on the ICTS Basic Skills Test, the Elementary content exam, and the Assessment of Professional Teaching (APT) prior to issuing a certificate.
+In order to qualify for Roosevelt University's recommendation for the elementary teaching license, all requirements including general education work in effect at the time of application must be met.
+The Illinois State Board of Education also requires satisfactory scores on the ILTS Basic Skills Test, the Elementary content exam, and the Assessment of Professional Teaching (APT) prior to issuing a license.

-General education requirements for state certification in elementary education:
+General education requirements for state licensure in elementary education:

 430 S. Michigan Ave.Chicago, IL 60605(312) 341-3500